ZNHuang/Gauge/README.md

      |A4       | SDA         |
      |A5       | SCL         |
   2. Download this repository.
 Open the sketch folder from Arduino_IDE.
+  3. Install required tools.
+     ```sudo apt install sysstat```
-  3. open a terminal, cd to the root directory of this repo, run the following command
+  5. open a terminal, cd to the root directory of this repo, run the following command.
      ```bash hold_open.sh```
-  4. open another terminal, cd to the root directory of this repo, run the following command:
+  6. open another terminal, cd to the root directory of this repo, run the following command:
      ```bash send.sh```

   After those steps, you should be able to see the cpu usage on the LCD display both as a percentage in the top row and also a bar in the lower row.